 Indica or Sativa?
 How to Choose the Right Type of Cannabis

-Published on Aug 4, 2019
+Published on 8/4/19

-It's an oversimplification when understood within a genetic context ("sativas" and "indicas" do not necessarily have different chemical makeups) but it's in the lexicon for a reason.
-Humans have manipulated cannabis for so many years that it's difficult to say with certainty what is a sativa and what is an indica, specifically.
-Studies have even shown that the sativa vs. indica designations often do not match their genetic makeup.
+It's an oversimplification when understood within a genetic context ("sativas" and "indicas" do not necessarily have different chemical makeups), but it's in the lexicon for a reason.
+Humans have manipulated cannabis for so many years that it's difficult to say what a sativa is and an indica.
+Studies have shown that the sativa vs. indica designations often do not match their genetic makeup.

 Sativa and Indica Plants

-Cannabis indica can be traced to Central Asia and has subsequently spread to regions in Nepal, Pakistan, India, Afghanistan and Morocco.
+Cannabis indica can be traced to Central Asia and has subsequently spread to regions in Nepal, Pakistan, India, Afghanistan, and Morocco.
 Indica thrives in colder climates and has a shorter growing cycle than sativa.
 Generally speaking, indicas give off odors that are more skunky and musty.

 Terpenes can be found throughout nature in all types of plants.
-They can be quite fragrant and we have them to thank for providing the myriad wondrous smells that all types of weed offer.
-The flavor, the scent and most likely the high will differ depending on the terpenes present.
+They can be quite fragrant, and we have them to thank for providing the myriad wondrous smells that all kinds of weed offer.
+The flavor, the scent, and most likely the high will differ depending on the terpenes present.

 Sativa plants are generally understood to produce flowers that induce a stimulating and cerebral effect.
 A "mind high," if you will.
 A sativa experience can leave you energized and focused.
-Consuming a sativa strain can be especially enjoyable during the daylight hours.
-With uplifting and invigorating effects, sativas are a fine complement to physical activity like a bike ride, a walk in the park or a hike - or getting things done around the house.
+Consuming a sativa strain can be especially enjoyable during daylight hours.
+With uplifting and stimulating effects, sativas are a fine complement to physical activity like a bike ride, a walk in the park, or a hike - or getting things done around the house.

-The indica experience is also linked with physical improvements such as decreasing nausea, reducing pain from arthritis and lowering anxiety.
+The indica experience is also linked with physical improvements such as decreasing nausea, reducing pain from arthritis, and lowering anxiety.
 Indicas are also often prescribed for psychological disorders like PTSD and depression and are the more common type of cannabis used in the medical community.

-Although not every sativa will get you up and running and not every indica will make your mood mellow and your body relaxed, there is enough of a dichotomy between the two to get you headed in the right direction when it comes time to answer that inevitable question from your budtender.
+Although not every sativa will get you up and running, and not every indica will make your mood mellow, and your body relaxed, there is enough of a dichotomy between the two to get you headed in the right direction when it comes time to answer that inevitable question from your budtender.